 Regular entry requirements

-The rules for travelling or working in European countries changed from 1 January 2021:
+From 1 January 2021, the rules for travelling or working in European countries changed:

 you can travel to Bulgaria for up to 90 days in any 180-day period without a visa.
 This applies if you travel as a tourist, to visit for family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training